Iteration-complexity of a proximal augmented Lagrangian method for solving nonconvex composite optimization problems with nonlinear convex constraints: Introduction

+Notice how both kinds of AL methods include a prox term in the $p$ block, which leads to the multiplier update \eqref{eq:gen_dual_update}.
+However, while the first one adds a proximal term to the $z$-block (hence the qualifier PAL), the other ones do not (hence the qualifier n-PAL).
+For a more detailed comparison of the above classes, see the first paragraph in Section~\ref{sec:conclusion}.\\

-\emph{Related Works}.
+\emph{Related works}.
 The literature of AL-based methods is quite vast, so we focus our attention on those dealing with iteration complexities.
-Since AL-based methods for the convex case have been extensively studied in the literature (see, for example, \cite{LanRen2013PenMet, Aybatpenalty, IterComplConicprog, AybatAugLag, LanMonteiroAugLag, ShiqiaMaAugLag16, zhaosongAugLag18, Patrascu2017, YangyangAugLag17}), we focus on papers that deal with nonconvex problems.
-Moreover, we concentrate more on those dealing with proximal AL-based methods, i.e., the ones for which the ``inner'' subproblems are of (or close to) the form in \eqref{eq:approx_primal_update}.
+Since AL-based methods for the convex case have been extensively studied in the literature (see, for example, \cite{LanRen2013PenMet, Aybatpenalty, IterComplConicprog, AybatAugLag, LanMonteiroAugLag, ShiqiaMaAugLag16, zhaosongAugLag18, Patrascu2017, YangyangAugLag17}), we focus on papers that deal with nonconvex problems with nontrivial composite functions Methods for the nonconvex problems where the composite $h$ is the zero function have already been studied in \cite{ProxAugLag_Ming,xie2019complexity}.